Nakiyah24/ExplainableAI_Final/README.md

 ## Model Details

 ### Algorithm
-- **Primary Model**: LightGBM (selected after comparing with XGBoost)
-- **Performance**: ROC-AUC ~0.74 on test set
-- **Training**: Stratified 5-fold cross-validation to handle class imbalance
+I used **LightGBM** after comparing it with XGBoost.
+LightGBM performed slightly better (ROC-AUC ~0.74 vs 0.72) and trains faster.
+I used stratified 5-fold cross-validation to make sure each fold had a good balance of hospitalized vs non-hospitalized cases.

 ### Target Variable
-- **`hospitalized`**: Binary variable (1 if inpatient expenditures > $0, 0 otherwise)
-- Created from `inpatient_expenditures` field in MEPS data
+I created a binary `hospitalized` variable: 1 if someone had any inpatient expenditures > $0, 0 otherwise.
+This comes from the `inpatient_expenditures` field in the MEPS data.

 ### Features
-The model uses 50 features including:
+The model uses about 50 features:
 - **Numeric**: age, education_years, family_income, years_in_us
-- **Categorical (one-hot encoded)**: sex, race/ethnicity, poverty category, insurance coverage, region, chronic conditions, smoking status
+- **Categorical** (one-hot encoded): sex, race/ethnicity, poverty category, insurance coverage, region, chronic conditions, smoking status

 ## Explainability

-The project uses **SHAP (SHapley Additive exPlanations)** for model interpretability:
+I used **SHAP (SHapley Additive exPlanations)** to understand what the model is doing:

-- **Global Importance**: Permutation importance to identify most important features overall
+- **Global Importance**: Which features matter most overall (age is by far the biggest predictor)
-- **Local Explanations**: SHAP values for individual predictions showing feature contributions
+- **Local Explanations**: For each individual prediction, which features pushed it up or down
-- **Dependence Plots**: Visualize how specific features affect predictions across their value ranges
+- **Dependence Plots**: How specific features affect predictions across their value ranges

 ## Technical Notes

-- The app uses Streamlit's caching (`@st.cache_resource`, `@st.cache_data`) for performance
+- The app uses Streamlit's caching to avoid reloading the model every time
-- Feature vectors must match the exact order expected by the trained model
+- Feature vectors have to match the exact order the model expects (this caused me some headaches!)
-- SHAP computations are done on-the-fly for real-time explanations
+- SHAP values are computed on-the-fly for real-time explanations
-- The model handles missing values using median imputation for numeric features
+- Missing values are handled with median imputation for numeric features

+## Acknowledgments

+**Important Note**: I used ChatGPT-5 (via Cursor) to help me build the Streamlit app code (`app.py`).
+The app structure, UI components, and Streamlit-specific code were developed with AI assistance.
+However, **all of the analysis, model training, feature engineering, interpretations, and insights in the notebook are entirely my own work**.
+The model choices, evaluation approach, SHAP analysis, and all conclusions are based on my own analysis of the data.

 ## References